 Jon holds an MFA in media art from Emerson College, and a BA in psychology from Skidmore College, with a minor in studio art.
-He is also an independent filmmaker, cartoonist, and an active member of the South Shore & Boston area music communities as a musician and producer.
+He is also an independent filmmaker, cartoonist, teacher, and an active member of the South Shore & Boston area music communities as a producer and musician.

 Membership & Communications Coordinator

 Dan Hogan became executive director of Passim in 2008, and retired from the position in 2015.
 Previously, he worked for three decades as a management consultant, specializing in leadership development, executive assessment, and coaching.
 His clients included Pfizer, Merrill Lynch, Mercedes Benz (SA), and Harvard’s Alumni Affairs and Development.

 Dan presently serves on the Standex International Corporation board of directors and on the executive board of the Harvard Square Business Association.
 Dan was a licensed psychologist and was a member of the Massachusetts Bar for many years.
 He has served on the Harvard Medical School faculty at McLean Hospital and also at Harvard University in the Department of Psychology.
 He is a fellow of the American Psychological Association and a life member of the Massachusetts Psychological Association.